stravze/documentation/articles/azure/azs-how-export-disk-to-hyperv-portal.md

 The following article shows you how to export a disk in the UKCloud Azure Stack Hub portal and use it to create a virtual machine in Hyper-V manager.

+High-level overview of the process:
+WIP

+Process is substantially slower due to the VHD download process

 ## Intended audience

 To complete the steps in this article, you must have appropriate access to a subscription in the Azure Stack Hub portal.